nus-cs2103-AY2425S1/ip/docs/README.md

 Format: ``deadline TASK /by DATE``
 > The month and "by" are case-sensitive.
+> - The input date will be assumed to be in the current year.
+> - For example, "23 Sep" will be interpreted as "23 Sep 2024," since it is currently 2024.
+> - Enter the year explicitly if the date is not in the current year, such as "23 Sep 2025."

 Examples:
 - deadline return book /by 23 Sep